KimTaekGwan/FinancialFlowApp/replit.md

 ## Overview

 This is a Korean fintech mobile application built with React, Express.js, and TypeScript.
 The app provides AI-powered banking services with a focus on user-friendly interfaces for financial transactions, particularly designed for Korean speakers.
-It features a mobile-first design with AI chat assistance, money transfers, transaction history, and user profile management.
+It features a mobile-first design with AI chat assistance, money transfers, transaction history, user profile management, and smart AI intervention system that detects when users need help.

 ## User Preferences